drivelling-spinel/tartar/doc/bugs.md

   bor a brief moment if status bar logic causes palete to be changed
 - Moving from map to map with MAP CCMD sometimes does not cause screen wipe, which leaves garbage on screen borders when view size is not covering all screen
+- Switching to the "extra" screen size makes non-ingured mugshot to show for a short period of time in status bar